-Me and my family are definitely vacation dabblers.
-Meaning, we take mini vacations here and there throughout the year, instead of just one big one.
+I and my family are definitely vacation dabblers.
+This means we take mini-vacations here and there throughout the year, instead of just one big one.
 Except for last year, we FINALLY made it to Disneyland and that was our huge vacation for last year.
-This year, it will definitely be mini vacations here and there.
+This year, it will definitely be mini-vacations here and there.
 The first one is coming up soon, yay!!!
+Next year we want to visit Texas, so that will be a bigger trip for us!
+I will be checking out the best hotels in El Paso for that upcoming trip!

 A majority of families (56 percent) classify themselves as “vacation dabblers,” who take vacations